Luis Acevedo Andrade: Justice in 2014

 To enforce justice, the resolution required to constitute the offense of qualified kidnapping, provided for in article 141 of the Criminal Code.

 Regarding their perpetrators, it was established that the author of the crime of illegal detention of Luis Acevedo is Heriberto Rojas Jiménez, who belonged to the Carabinieri Coelemu crew and who intervened directly and immediately in his apprehension.

 And as perpetrators of the crime of kidnapping that affected Bernardo Acevedo Andrade, Juan Abello Mendoza, Sergio Arévalo Cid and Guillermo Rodríguez Sullivan, who belonged to the Fourth Carabineros Police Station.

 José Luis Acevedo Alegría son of former mayor of Coelemu, Luis Acevedo, was a teenager when his father, the mayor of Coelemu, Luis Acevedo Andrade was arrested by police, on April 30, 1974.
 From there he was transferred to the Fourth Carabineros de Concepción Police Station, where his whereabouts were lost. today.

-Forty years elapsed and on November 20, 2014 a new step for justice was taken in his case to confirm the conviction against three former carabineros for the crimes of illegal detention and qualified kidnapping of former Coelemu mayor in 1974.
-Finally,in a unanimous decision of the court (case roll 1837-2011), the Fourth Chamber of the Court of Appeals - made up of ministers Juan Manuel Muñoz Pardo, Dobra Lusic and Tomas Gray - confirmed in almost all the sentence issued by Minister Solís.
+Forty years elapsed and on November 20, 2014, a new step for justice was taken in his case to confirm the conviction against three former carabineros for the crimes of illegal detention and qualified kidnapping of former Coelemu mayor in 1974.
+Finally,in a unanimous decision of the court (case roll 1837–2011), the Fourth Chamber of the Court of Appeals - made up of ministers Juan Manuel Muñoz Pardo, Dobra Lusic and Tomas Gray - confirmed in almost all the sentence issued by Minister Solís.

 The sentence of elevation condemns to penalties of 5 years and one day of prison to: Juan Abello Mendoza, Sergio Arévalo Cid and Guillermo Rodríguez Sullivan; 3 years of imprisonment - with the benefit of conditional referral - to Beniamino Bozzo Basso and Carlos Aguillón Henríquez, and 300 days of imprisonment - with the benefit of conditional referral - to Heriberto Rojas Jiménez.

-response
+Response

 Jose Acevedo, expressed his discontent with the court ruling that colonel of Carabineros, Juan Abello, responsible for the arrest and disappearance of his father occurred in 1974, expressing that "one should not allow such benefits to human rights violators."

 "There is no sign of justice, again as a family we feel quite upset by the decisions of the courts, because the facility has been given freedom to these gentlemen who committed crimes against humanity.
 We still can not find our family, and they have never said where they were buried, or what they did with them, so I say that today justice in Chile is not complying with due international process, "Jose Acevedo told Radio Bio Bio.